Olenjan/ItemGenerator/Definitions.md

-				Environment property 	- A 'Property' that affects an 'Environment' Character property 		- A 'Property' of a 'Character' Item property 			- A 'Property' of an 'Item' Equipment property 		- A 'Property' of a specific type of 'Equipment' 'Item' Action property 		- A 'Property' of an 'Action'
+				Environment property 	- A 'Property' that affects an 'Environment' Character property 		- A 'Property' of a 'Character' Item property 			- A 'Property' of an 'Item' Equipment property 		- A 'Property' of a specific type of 'Equipment' Action property 		- A 'Property' of an 'Action'

 				Modifier		- Change to a 'Property(ies)'